by Michael W. Taft

 When you are having an emotion, this is a sensory experience, too.
 Notice that it is mainly composed of body sensations, combined with some mental pictures and talk.
 And so on.
 This is the basic idea of how to deconstruct an experience into its components, and this is what we are doing in vipassana meditation.

 Even our deepest spiritual insights are composed of sensory experience (well, almost all).
 The medieval Christian meditation master Meister Eckhart said that people’s experiences of Jesus or God were nothing more than some mental imagery (like pictures of the crucifixion), some mental talk (prayers or Bible verses for example), and some emotional sensations in the body (like an uplifted sensation in the heart region).
 They might say that they love Jesus, and have had an experience of Jesus, but literally what they have experienced are some mental pictures, some mental talk, and some emotional sensations in their body.
 Eckhart went so far as to describe this sort of relationship with God as a kind of idolatry, which is a good point.
 Is there really any difference between worshiping a picture on an altar or a picture in your head?
-While this might seem to belittle or take something away from this spiritual experience, it actually gives you a way to have a much deeper spiritual experience, as Eckhart said.
+While this might seem to belittle or take something away from this spiritual experience, it actually paves the way to have a much deeper spiritual experience, as Eckhart said.

 Sensory experience is the substance of our lives; it is what our time on earth is made of.
 Anything that can give you a handle on sensory experience, a way to work with it, therefore gives you a handle on your life.
 Deconstructing an experience is a very effective and concrete way to get a handle on yourself, your life, your emotions, and your relationships with others.
 When you disassemble a clock and look at the pieces, you get insight into how a clock functions.
 You could even begin to alter its functioning by adjusting the gears.
 By deconstructing thoughts, you get insight into your experience, and can begin to change the way you live.
 It is possible to quiet the mind, restructure negative thinking, become much less attached to ideas, be more open to new things, and begin to experience the world as it is outside of mental constructions.
 By deconstructing emotions, you can free yourself from the evolutionary tyranny of mechanical reactions, balance your inner life, have much smoother interactions with others, greatly increase your feelings of love and happiness, and help others feel that way too.
 In short, it’s a powerful way to increase your happiness, effectiveness, and love.